 I suspected we would see a pause in dividend growth during 2020 or 2021.
 As a result of the short-lived pandemic-induced recession.
 But fortunately, I was wrong about that!

 VYM Dividend Growth Rate

-VYM Total Return
+VYM Performance: Total Return

-And what is that?
-No matter when you invest in stocks, invest for the long term, stay diversified and your results will likely be okay.
+No matter when you invest in stocks or ETFs for dividends, invest for the long term, stay diversified and your results will likely be okay.

 VYM Expense Ratio

-In other words, if you have a balance of $100 in VYM for the year, Vanguard will charge you only 6 cents.
+In other words, if you have a balance of $1,000 in VYM for the year, Vanguard will charge you only 60 cents.

 If you buy VYM through a Vanguard brokerage account, the commission on the trade is free.
 On the other hand, if your brokerage account is with another firm, their standard ETF trading commissions will apply.